A Data-driven Adversarial Examples Recognition Framework via Adversarial Feature Genome: Adversarial Feature Separability

-In CNNs, models have many convolution kernels, and each convolutional kernel is used to extract a feature map.
-The output feature maps of the convolution layer are the input of the next convolution layer.
-They influence the final inference.
-As with neural network analysis, the feedforward of CNNs also causes differences on each layer's feature maps due to attack noise.
-This shows that there are differences in the feature space between the two input images, but it does not reflect that the difference will gradually separate, that is, AFS.
-To measure whether there is AFS in this difference, we define $P_i$ as the feature maps of original image in the $i$-th layer, $\hat{P_i}$ as the feature maps of adversarial examples, and $D(P_i||\hat{P_i})$ denotes a distance function of $P_i$ and $\hat{P_i}$.
+The feedforward process for a CNN is more complex.
+As in neural network analysis, the feedforward of a CNN can lead to differences in the feature maps at each layer due to adversarial perturbation.
+In order to verify the difference between the original image and adversarial examples on the feature maps, we define $P_i$ as the feature maps of the original image in the $i$-th layer, $\hat{P_i}$ as the feature maps of adversarial examples, and $D(P_i||\hat{P_i})$ denotes a distance function of $P_i$ and $\hat{P_i}$.
 The distance between feature maps at each layer can be defined as

-where $||.||$ represents the Eular norm.
-We also apply KL divergence \cite{joyce2011kullback} to measure the difference between the distribution of $P_i$ and $\hat{P_i}$ in Eq.\ref{equ4}.
+where $||\cdot||$ represents the Euclidean norm.
+We also apply KL divergence \cite{joyce2011kullback} to measure the difference between the distribution of $P_i$ and $\hat{P_i}$ as

-where $P_{ij}$ represents the feature map obtained by $j$-th convolution kernel in the $i$-th layer, and $\mu_j(P_{ij}) = \sum{P_{ij}} / \sum{P_{i}}$ is the empirical distribution through discrete samples.
-Then, we generate some adversarial examples on GoogleNet \cite{GoogleNet} with several attack algorithms, including Fast Gradient Sign Method (FGSM) \cite{goodfellow2014explaining}, Basic Iterative Methods (BIM) \cite{kurakin2016adversarial}, and DeepFool \cite{moosavi2016deepfool}.
-We randomly choose 100 classes from the ImageNet dataset, and each class includes 200 images.
-The result of the experiment is shown in Figure \ref{fig:distance}.
+where $P_{ij}$ represents the feature map obtained by $j$-th convolution kernel in the $i$-th layer, and $\mu_j(P_{ij}) = \Vert P_{ij}\Vert / \sum_j^J { \Vert P_{ij} \Vert}$ is the empirical distribution through discrete samples~\cite{Boyer18221}.
+Then, we generate some adversarial examples on InceptionV1~\cite{GoogleNet} with several attack algorithms, including the Fast Gradient Sign Method (FGSM)~\cite{goodfellow2014explaining}, the Basic Iterative Method (BIM)~\cite{kurakin2016adversarial}, and random noise for comparison.
+We randomly choose 100 classes from the ImageNet dataset~\cite{5206848}, and each class includes 200 images.
+The result of the experiment is shown in Figure~\ref{fig:distance}.

-As shown in Figure \ref{fig:distance}, two measurement methods demonstrate that the feature maps of adversarial examples obtained by different attack algorithms are different from those of the original images on each layer.
-This difference is small in the shallow layers, but increases with the deepening of layers.
-The images and adversarial examples have the property of AFS in the feature space.
-Their differences gradually become larger as the layers go deeper.
-Liao \cite{liao2018defense} verified that when the input was added random noise, and this difference did not change significantly with layer changes.
-Therefore, attack noise is the cause of AFS, not random noise.